megha20april/.NET-stuff/Entity Framework.md

 - This is a class whose instance represents a session between your app and the database.
 - Basically it's an object that has a lot of features (props and methods) that are needed to track changes in our server-side data models (tables of our model classes), talk to DB and apply changes.
 - It needs DbContextOptions to know how to connect to the right database.
-- An instance of DbCOntext has a basic structure like this:
+- An instance of DbCOntext has a basic structure like this: (this is a simplified version)
 ```csharp
 var ctx = new DbContext(options);
 ```